Proper Adjectives

 I gave him a

-Here, the root proper noun is 'Poland.'
+Here, 'Polish' is derived from the root proper noun 'Poland'.

 Tip!

-Sometimes, some common adjectives are capitalized in special cases, because in a particular context, they refer to an ethnic group with a shared culture, heritage, or ancestry.
+Sometimes, some common adjectives are capitalized in special cases, because in that particular context, they refer to an ethnic group with a shared culture, heritage, or ancestry.
 For example, the words 'Native' and 'Aboriginal' in countries such as Australia and Canada.

 Proper Adverbs